attardi/wikiextractor/README.md

 WikiExtractor performs template expansion by preprocesssng the whole dump and extracting template definitions.

-The latest version includes the following performance improvements:
+In order to speed up processing:

-- multiprocessing is used for dealing with articles in parallel (this requires a Python installation with proper implementation of the StringIO library)
+- multiprocessing is used for dealing with articles in parallel
-- a cache is kept of parsed templates.
+- a cache is kept of parsed templates (only useful for repeated extractions).

+## Installation

+The script may be invoked directly, however it can be installed by doing:

+    (sudo) python setup.py install

 ## Usage
 The script is invoked with a Wikipedia dump file as an argument.